leoarthurwall/countries/README.md

 ### Hooks
 - useContext - Tidy way to manage the state and functions and then distribute them throughout the app where needed.
-- UueEffect - used for the API fetch request to fetch the data upon page render.
+- useEffect - used for the API fetch request to fetch the data upon page render.
 - useState - used to store the the various data, which can then be used throughout the app.

 ### Event Handling